ZIFA's Plan B on Malawi game likely to fail - Soccer24

 ZIFA’s plan to assemble a second team for the friendly game against Malawi could fail, a development that would see the trip abandoned.

-Warriors coach Zdravko Logarusic had formed the core part of the squad with Europe-based players and only picked a few from the South African and Tanzanian Leagues.
+Warriors coach Zdravko Logarusic had formed the core part of the initial squad with Europe-based players and only picked a few from the South African and Tanzanian Leagues.
 There were no locals in his selection.

 But after several stars pulled out of the team, Logarusic was forced to call a second-string composed mostly of South Africa-based players.